Skip to main content

 Overview

-This guide will cover the configuration for the following:
+This guide covers the configuration for the following:

-Maintenance - Using the POS to create a new User, new Employee and changing of their passwords.
+• Maintenance - Using the POS to create a new User, new Employee and change their passwords.

 Role and Menu Configuration